 Particulars As at As at As at

-March 31, 2018 March 31, 2017 April 1, 2016
+Particulais March 31, 2018 March 31, 2017 April 1, 2016

 Opening balance 1,001 1,431 458

 Additions during the year - - 1,106

-Fair value movement recognised in statem nent of profit and loss 46 182 157
+Fair value movement recognised in statement of profit and loss 46 182 157

 Reversal during the year (916) (45) -

 Remeasurement recognised in statement of profit and loss - - -

 Translation adjustment 33 (100) 3

 Payout during the year (164) (467) (293)

 Closing balance - 1,001 1,431

-Name of Financial Assets/ Liabilities Valuation Techniques es Significant unobservab Sensitivity of to fair •

-Liability towards acquisition of business Discounted cash flow method was used to capture the present value of the expected future economic benefits that will flow out of the Company arising from the liability a) Discount rate determined using capital asset pricing model b) Revenue, operating margins and synergies from the acquired entities. a) Any increase in rate would resul in the fair value b) Any increase in revenue, operat lt in a decrease the probable
+Name of Financial Assets/ Liabilities Valuation Techniques Significant unobservable inputs Sensitivity of the inputs to fair value Liability towards acquisition of business Discounted cash flow method was used to capture the present value of the expected future economic benefits that will flow out of the Company arising from the liability towards acquisition of business. a) Discount rate determined using capital asset pricing model b) Revenue, operating margins and synergies from the acquired entities. a) Any increase in the discount rate would result in a decrease in the fair value b) Any increase in the probable revenue, operating margin and synergies would result in increase in the fair value.